-After you have presented your results, you should discuss why they are important.
+After you have presented your internship project output, you should discuss why it is important.
 These questions should motivate that discussion:

-- (1) How do you make sense of what you found? - (2) How do your findings relate to the extant theories and empirical research described in your literature review? - (3) If applicable, how do your findings contribute toward the development of new theory? - (4) What are some limitations of your research? - (5) How might others build off of your research? - (6) What are the (theoretical, empirical, and/or policy) implications of your findings?
-Essentially this section should summarize your main findings and then interpret them in light of the extant literature.
-It should also highlight your contribution to the literature, while also recognizing any limitations of your study.
+- (1) How do you make sense of what you produced or what you found? - (2) How do your results or does your product relate to the extant theories and empirical research described in your literature review? - (3) What are some limitations of your project for the internship organization? - (4) What are the implications of your project for the internship organization?
+What recommendations can you make to the organization based on this project?

+Essentially this section should summarize your main output and then interpret it in light of the extant literature and the organization's needs.
+It should also highlight any limitations of your project.
 This, in part, involves anticipating and countering any possible alternative explanations.
-Finally, in this section you should suggest directions for future research and articulate the theoretical, empirical, and/or policy implications of your study.
+Finally, in this section you should discuss the implications of your work for the internship organization.